BBK-SDP-2015-prengi01/kotlin-web-site/docs/tutorials/command-line-library-js.md

    sample-library.meta.js
    ```

+3. You can simply distribute two JS files, `sample-library.js` and `sample-library.meta.js`.
+   The former file contains translated JavaScript code, the latter file
+   contains some meta-information about kotlin code, which is needed by compiler.

+   Moreover, you can append the content of `sample-library.meta.js` to the end
+   of `sample-library.js` and distribute only the resulting file.

-3. You can create archive, which can be distributed as a library:
+   Also you can create an archive, which can be distributed as a library:

    ```
    $ jar cf sample-library.jar *.js
    ```

-   Or you can simply distribute two js-files, `sample-library.js` and `sample-library.meta.js`.
-   Moreover, you can append the content of `sample-library.meta.js` to the end
-   of `sample-library.js` and distribute only the resulting file.

 ### Using a Kotlin/JavaScript library.